jinoantony/gatsby-blog/content/blog/js/2020-04-14-optional-chaining-in-javascript/index.md

 slug: "/blog/optional-chaining-in-javascript"
 tag: "Javascript"
 author: "Jino Antony"
+coverImage: "chain.jpg"
+coverImageTitle: "Photo by Matthew Lancaster on Unsplash"
 description: "Optional Chaining is a new feature available in Javascript.
 It is actually a ES2020 specification.
 Optional chaining allows developers to write code which are more readable and less verbose."
-coverImage: "chain.jpg"
-coverImageTitle: "Photo by Matthew Lancaster on Unsplash"
-tags:
-  - "Tag"
 ---

 Optional Chaining is a new feature available in Javascript.